Derrick Jones Jr.: Dallas Mavericks (2023–2024)

 On August 18, 2023, Jones signed with the Dallas Mavericks.
 He made his debut for the Mavericks on October 25, 2023, in a 126–119 win over the San Antonio Spurs.
 Jones' time with the Mavericks marked a significant chapter in his career.
 Although initially coming off the bench, he earned a spot in the starting lineup later in the season due to his elite defensive play and impact on the court.
 During the playoffs, Jones' defense, athleticism and hustle were instrumental in several critical games, where his shot-blocking, perimeter defense and rebounding helped the Mavericks reach the NBA Finals.
 During this run, he primarily guarded the opposing team's best player, including Paul George, Shai Gilgeous-Alexander, and Anthony Edwards.
 Jones continued to improve his offensive game as well, showing flashes of increased confidence with his outside shot and becoming a reliable cutter to the basket.
 His presence helped solidify the Mavericks' rotation, and this season is considered the most impactful stretch of his NBA career.
 He helped the Mavericks reach the NBA Finals, but they lost to the Boston Celtics in five games.

 Los Angeles Clippers (2024–present)

-On July 10, 2024, Jones signed with the Los Angeles Clippers.
+On July 10, 2024, Jones signed a three-year, $30 million contract with the Los Angeles Clippers.
+He made 77 appearances (55 starts) for Los Angeles during the 2024–25 NBA season, averaging 10.1 points, 3.4 rebounds, and 0.8 assists.

+On November 17, 2025, Jones was ruled out for at least six weeks after being diagnosed with a sprained MCL in his right knee.
+Upon returning from injury, he made four appearances off of the bench, having previously started the first 13 games of the season.
+On January 4, 2026, Jones was ruled out for another six weeks after being diagnosed with a Grade 2 MCL sprained in the same knee.